-In today’s world, travelers inherit more risk than ever before.
-From the concerns of pickpocketing and other common theft, to the threat of terrorism, preparing for the worst-case scenario is now a key part of the travel planning process.
+Travelers abroad can be at risk, especially if they don't know the area where they are traveling.
+From the concerns of pickpocketing and other common theft to the threat of terrorism, preparing for the worst-case scenario is now a key part of the travel planning process.

 How prevalent is the threat of tourist crime?
 According to British non-profit organization Victim Support, up to eight million tourists become victims every year when away from home.
 These crimes can take many different forms, including strong-arm mugging, theft from hotel rooms, all the way up to violent crime and murder.